 If the data is physically stored in Amazon Web Services “U.S. Region,” which includes one or more datacenters in the following U.S. cities:

 You can upgrade your plan at any time.
-We will automatically issue you a refund for the remainder of the existing plan, then immediately use those funds towards the purchase of the upgraded license.
+We will automatically issue you a refund for the remainder of the existing plan, and then immediately use those funds towards purchasing the upgraded license.
 The billing cycle will now be set to this new purchase date (date of upgrade).